littlevilleman/tatedrez-game/README.md

 * Any external module/plugin/library/resource should be in the project.
 Please don't use github URLs to intstall UPM packages.
 ---
 # Delivery
 * Fork this repository or clone this repository and create a new one with your github account.
-Share the new repository with the users "shanickgauthier", "juanblasco" and "kk-homa" or make it public.
+Share the new repository with the users "shanickcuello", "juanblasco" and "kk-homa" or make it public.
 * Build Android .apk and upload it to the repository.
 ---
 # What we will be evaluated?